knnku/photolabs/README.md

-# react-photolabs
-The PhotoLabs project for the Web Development React course programming.

 # Photolabs

+PhotoLabs project to build an SPA app with the use of react components, props and hooks.

 ## Setup